top of page

 Irish World Academy of Music and Dance

-As part of Early Music Week in the leadup to the Limerick Early Music Festival 21–23 March, University of Limerick students on the MA Classical String Performance programme at the Irish World Academy of Music and Dance present a free lunchtime concert of music from the 17th and 18th centuries in collaboration with André Swanepoel, MACSP Course Director and member of the Irish Chamber Orchestra.
+University of Limerick students on the MA Classical String Performance programme at the Irish World Academy of Music and Dance present a lunchtime concert of Baroque and Contemporary music in collaboration with MA Course Director André Swanepoel and Aoife Nic Athloaich, both of whom are members of the Irish Chamber Orchestra.
+This programme also welcomes from Sydney, Australia, Brooke Green (treble viol & composer).

 Festival Opening Concert: